jianer123/plotly.py/doc/unconverted/python/interpolation-and-extrapolation-in-1d.md

 )

 layout = go.Layout(
-    title='Interpolation and Extrapolation of Y From X', )
+    self='Interpolation and Extrapolation of Y From X', )

 data2 = [trace1, trace2]